 Distinguished Scholar Award – 2009, Academy of Human Resource Development

 Numerous research article awards and “Cutting Edge” Paper awards – 2004 – 2019.

 Purchasers have access to the live session and unlimited access to the recording.

 w/Dr. Olukemi Sawyerr

 Recording available indefinitely to purchasers.

 There are no refunds for the session after purchase.
-If you cannot attend, your entire campus still has access to the recording.
+If you cannot attend, you still have access to the recording.